NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Rage of Elements/Kizidhar Shuyookh.md

     desc: "DC 30, attack +22; __7th __  _[[Compendium.pf2e.spells-srd.Item.nRINcQb81Wt4KeFu|Interplanar Teleport (At Will; To Astral Plane, Elemental Planes, or the Universe Only)]]_; __6th __  _[[Spells/Invisibility|Invisibility (x2)]]_, _[[Spells/Lignify|Lignify]]_, _[[Spells/Nature's Pathway|Nature's Pathway (At Will)]]_; __3rd __  _[[Spells/Wooden Double|Wooden Double]]_; __2nd __  _[[Spells/Entangling Flora|Entangling Flora (At Will)]]_, _[[Compendium.pf2e.spells-srd.Item.CJJ27kJew3nq0Du6|One With Plants]]_\n__Cantrips__  __(6th)__ _[[Spells/Detect Magic|Detect Magic]]_\n__Constant__  __(6th)__ _[[Spells/Speak with Plants|Speak with Plants]]_, _[[Spells/Truespeech|Truespeech]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,polymorph) The kizidhar transforms into a Small or Medium wood elemental or plant creature.
-This doesn't affect the kizidhar's statistics, but it could change the damage type of their Strikes.\n"
+This doesn't affect the kizidhar's statistics, but it could change the damage type of their Strikes.\n\n* * *\n"

   - name: "Manipulative Wish"
-    desc: " (downtime) **Frequency** three times per year\n**Effect** The shuyookh conducts a _wish_ ritual for the benefit of a mortal, requiring no cost or secondary casters.
+    desc: " (downtime) **Frequency** three times per year\n* * *\n\n**Effect** The shuyookh conducts a _wish_ ritual for the benefit of a mortal, requiring no cost or secondary casters.
 The shuyookh's result is a success if they succeed at a DC 5 Flat check or a failure if not.
 The shuyookh attempts to advance their own interests along with those of any beneficiaries from the wish."

   - name: "Parting the Trees"
     desc: "  The genie ignores difficult terrain from plants, and can share their space with larger plants, such as trees."